-- Request information from municipalities to establish an inventory of key information about interest, availability, and infrastructure related to industrial and commercial space.
+- I. Request information from municipalities to establish an inventory of key information about interest, availability, and infrastructure related to industrial and commercial space.
 Prioritize working with communities open to industrial and commercial development, with available space and needed infrastructure.
 Work to identify any parcels of land that are particularly challenging to develop due to legal or physical constraints to establish inventory.
 Assist interested communities without the needed infrastructure to develop it through financing and technical assistance. - II.
 Continue to pursue mission-based real estate purchases to increase access to industrial and commercial space and provide opportunities for businesses to expand and build resilience within the region.
 Align mission-based real estate purchases with data and insights into existing business sectors and the emergent needs of burgeoning sectors. - III.
 Support the development and redevelopment of commercial and industrial uses within existing village centers throughout the region to encourage infill development, greater density within areas of existing infrastructure and services, and alignment with local and regional goals. - IV.
 Identify catalyst properties/parcels within the region's downtowns and village centers that have challenges around redevelopment, engage partners to find a market and financially feasible redevelopment options, and/or support municipalities in partnering in the redevelopment process.

-OBJECTIVE 3 FOSTER RESILIENT, ADAPTABLE COMMUNITIES Rationale: The creation of resilient and adaptable communities is equally crucial for Southern Vermont's economic development.
+FOSTER RESILIENT, ADAPTABLE COMMUNITIES

+Rationale: The creation of resilient and adaptable communities is equally crucial for Southern Vermont's economic development.
 This effort directly contributes to establishing high-quality living environments that attract and retain residents.
-Key focus areas include addressing the increasing frequency of historically significant flooding events and the ability to withstand them, expanding housing options, improving civic engagement, and enhancing the region's recreational and cultural offerings.
+Key focus areas include addressing the ability to withstand the increasing frequency of historically significant flooding events, expanding housing options, promoting civic engagement, and enhancing the region's recreational and cultural offerings.
 These initiatives not only make Southern Vermont more appealing to potential residents but also improve the quality of life for current inhabitants, fostering a cycle of growth and development.
-SOUTHERN VERMONT COMPREHENSIVE ECONOMIC DEVELOPMENT STRATEGY 38